Areas of Expertise: Business, management, leadership and law

 Ewan Mackenzie (2014): Governmentality in a UK Authority, Newcastle University

-My teaching has previously encompassed innovation management, technology strategy, innovation studies, management in the media, managing change and project management.
-I also have extensive experience of teaching and leading modules for MBAs, Executive MBAs, Postgraduates and Undergraduate programmes.
+Previously, Chris's teaching has encompassed innovation management, technology strategy, innovation studies, management in the media, managing change and project management.
+He also have extensive experience of teaching and leading modules for MBAs, Executive MBAs, postgraduate and undergraduate programmes.

-I am the external examiner for Masters provision in Strategy and Technology Management at Leeds business school and previously, for Manchester University.
+Chris is the external examiner for Masters provision in Strategy and Technology Management at Leeds Business School and previously, for Manchester University.

-I have recently completed a €1.5 million European Union Interreg project looking at technology change in healthcare in the UK, France, The Netherlands and Belgium (ended June, 2014).
-I am currently co-investigator on a €400,000 follow-on from this project exploring the support available for innovative SMEs seeking new heath and care opportunities regionally and internationally.
-Previously I have led on research for British Gas examining the role of mobile communications and diagnostic technologies on gas engineers’ working practices.
+Recently, Chris has completed a €1.5 million European Union Interreg project looking at technology change in healthcare in the UK, France, The Netherlands and Belgium (ended June, 2014).
+Chris is currently co-investigator on a €400,000 follow-on from this project exploring the support available for innovative SMEs seeking new heath and care opportunities regionally and internationally.
+Previously, he led on research for British Gas examining the role of mobile communications and diagnostic technologies on gas engineers’ working practices.

 Ivory, C. 2013.
 The role of the imagined user in planning and design narrative, Planning Theory, 12(4): 425-441.